Tonashiro/blockchain-solidity-course/etherjs-simple-storage/README.md

 yarn
 ```

-> Note: You'll notice in our `package.json` we are using `"solc": "0.8.7-fixed"`.
-Usually, you'll just be able to do `"solc": "0.8.7"` to get a specific version, but there was a bit of an issue with that one...
-You'll find out why we use 0.8.7

-### Typescript

-If you like `typescript`, run `git checkout typescript` then run `yarn`

 ## Usage

 1. Run your ganache local chain, by hitting `quickstart` on your ganache application

-> Save the workspace.
-This way, next time you open ganache you can start the workspace you've created, otherwise you'll have to redo all the steps below.

-2. Copy the `RPC SERVER` sting in your ganache CLI, and place it into your `.env` file similar to what's in `.env.example`.
+2. Copy the `RPC SERVER` sting in your ganache CLI, and place it into your `.env` file.

 <img src="./img/ganache-http.png" alt="ganache" width="500"/>